-- Ordering – Entering the amount of currency you need, your pick-up location and when you’d like to pick it up.
-You’ll also need to choose a payment method (either bpay or credit/debit card)
+- Ordering – entering the amount of currency you need, your pick-up location and when you’d like to pick it up.
+You’ll also need to choose a payment method (either BPay, credit card or debit card).

 To buy currency in-store, there are 2 steps: